Fidelity® Intermediate Municipal Strategy

 Who manages my money?

-Fidelity Personal and Workplace Advisors LLC (FPWA),has engaged Fidelity Investments Money Management, Inc., a registered investment adviser and a Fidelity Investments company, to provide the day-to-day discretionary portfolio management of Fidelity Intermediate Municipal Strategy and Fidelity Core Bond Strategy accounts, including investment selection and trade execution, subject to FPWA's oversight and monitoring.
+Fidelity Personal and Workplace Advisors LLC (FPWA),has engaged Fidelity Management & Research Company LLC, a registered investment adviser and a Fidelity Investments company, to provide the day-to-day discretionary portfolio management of Fidelity Intermediate Municipal Strategy accounts, including investment selection and trade execution, subject to FPWA's oversight.

 What kind of investments can I expect in my account?